Spotlight: Death Valley National Park

 What You’ll Find

 An unparalleled desert oasis that offers visitors a unique look at both an intensely colorful landscape and a rich history.
-Diversity thrives in Death Valley National Park—its over three million acres of desert and mountains stretch from California into Nevada, where you can walk below sea level on salt flats that can be “the hottest place on Earth” or hike to the 11,000 feet or 9,064 feet summits of frosty Telescope and Wildrose Peaks.
+Diversity thrives in Death Valley National Park—its over three million acres (1.2 million hectares) of desert and mountains stretch from California into Nevada, where you can walk below sea level on salt flats that can be “the hottest place on Earth” or hike to the 11,049 feet (3,360 m) or 9,064 feet (2,760 m) summits of frosty Telescope and Wildrose Peaks.

 Visitors to Death Valley arrive curious—not sure what to expect—and leave with a healthy respect for the fragile landscape, intense heat, colorful human stories and wonderful surprises that mother nature affords in this often stark landscape.
 Watch closely as the desert may transform into a vast field of wildflowers with one rare rain storm!